steven2358/mlx/README.md

 ===
 A list of machine learning resources.

+2016-05-22
+---
+[Magenta: Music and Art Generation with Machine Intelligence.](http://magenta.tensorflow.org/) A Google project to make art with TensorFlow. #art #tensorflow

 2016-04-27
 ---
 - [OpenAI Gym.](https://gym.openai.com) A toolkit for developing and comparing reinforcement learning algorithms. #reinforcementlearning #openai #python